Crataegus: Selected hybrids

+Graft-chimaera

+Together with the genus Pyrus, it forms the graft-chimaera + Pyrocrataegus.

 Etymology

 The generic epithet, Crataegus, is derived from the Greek kratos "strength" because of the great strength of the wood and akis "sharp", referring to the thorns of some species.
 The name haw, originally an Old English term for hedge (from the Anglo-Saxon term haguthorn, "a fence with thorns"), also applies to the fruit.

 Ecology

 Hawthorns provide food and shelter for many species of birds and mammals, and the flowers are important for many nectar-feeding insects.
 Hawthorns are also used as food plants by the larvae of a large number of Lepidoptera species, such as the small eggar moth, E. lanestris.
 Haws are important for wildlife in winter, particularly thrushes and waxwings; these birds eat the haws and disperse the seeds in their droppings.

 Propagation

 Although it is commonly stated that hawthorns can be propagated by cutting, this is difficult to achieve with rootless stem pieces.
 Small plants or suckers are often transplanted from the wild.
 Seeds require stratification and take one or two years to germinate.
 Seed germination is improved if the pyrenes that contain the seed are subjected to extensive drying at room temperature, before stratification.
 Uncommon forms can be grafted onto seedlings of other species.